Casey Jones: Fatal accident

-The next morning, Jones's body was transported to Jackson, Tennessee by the No. 26 passenger train.
-A funeral service was held on May 2, 1900, at St. Mary's Church, where he and Janie Brady had married fourteen years before.
+The railroad employees carried Jones' remains over half a mile to the Vaughan depot and laid them upon a baggage cart.
+The depot was closed for the night, requiring some of the men to kick the door down in order to access the telegraph office to report the crash.
+The next morning, Jones's body was transported to Jackson by the No. 26 passenger train.
+A funeral service was held May 2, 1900, at St. Mary's Church.
 He was buried in Mount Calvary Cemetery.
-A record fifteen enginemen rode 118 mi from Water Valley to pay their last respects.
+A record 15 enginemen rode 118 mi from Water Valley to pay their last respects.